eidoom/learning-tilemaps/README.md

 the interaction.
 It will only work within a small interaction range (i.e. distances from your character).

 * If you are touched by an enemy, you will die.
 Restart the game by closing the window and running the program again.

+## TODO

+* env_objs should only have logic calculated and be rendered if they are on screen.
+Load all in the window at start up and add new ones as they come on screen, as with tiles?
+* Similarly for mobiles?